 As a side note, I’ve found that the WinRE.wim (Windows Recovery Environment image) file size is precisely the same in every Windows 10 Edition.
 However, the best practice would be to get a copy only from the specific index folder in the install.wim.

-The ISOs downloaded from Microsoft site contain multiple Windows images combined into a single .wim file.
-If you have a custom ISO or DVD (e.g., distributed by your organization) has a single Windows image (Pro, Home, Education Edition, etc.), the index number folders won’t exist.
+The ISOs downloaded from the Microsoft site contain multiple Windows images combined into a single .wim file.
+If you have a custom ISO or DVD (e.g., distributed by your organization) that has a single Windows image (Pro, Home, Education Edition, etc.), the index number folders won’t exist.

 - Double-click the appropriate index number folder in 7-Zip.
 For instance, if you’re looking to extract files for Windows 10 Pro, double-click the folder named “